TobaT3/DrawTk/README.md

 # Usage
 ## Download

-1. Clone the repository (or just download main.py) somewhere on your computer.
+1. Either download the latest release .exe or .py file, or clone this repo
 2. Run the file!

 Make sure you have installed python 3.10, tkinter (should come installed with python) and pillow.